 Topic cluster graphic

-The first step to achieve it, however, is by identifying how much coverage you have already.
+The first step to achieving search visibility, however, is by identifying how much topic coverage you have already.
 Conduct a thorough content audit to find out.
 You’ll realize what's missing from your content strategy quickly.

-From then on, I recommend you focus on the transactional intent first.
+From then on, I recommend focusing on the transactional intent first.
 By doing so, you’ll provide immediate ROI from your efforts.
-And with that, you’ll find it easier to target the top of the funnel customers with the informational intent.
+And with that, you’ll find it easier to target the top-of-the-funnel customers with the informational intent.

 Recommended Reading: Finally Reach Your Target Customers With Content Mapping